Electromagnetic Energy Extraction from Kerr Black Holes: Ab-Initio Calculations: Results

 On the other hand, for the extreme-spin BH with $a_*=0.999$ (right column), the ergosphere is wider and a large population of positrons along the current sheet have negative energies.
 For $5 \lesssim \bar{t}/M \lesssim 13$ we observe a persistent region of negative-energy positrons near the horizon and entering it, thus suggesting that the Penrose process is active when a large plasmoid enters the BH (see rightmost panel of Fig.~\ref{fig:fig1} around $\bar{t}/M \sim 10$).
 Inflow of negative-energy positrons can be seen very close to the event-horizon also later on, but this is not steady and restricted to a thin strip near the horizon.
 Note that at later times, \ie $\bar{t}/M \gtrsim 35$, negative-energy electrons are produced near the event horizon and cross it, thus suggesting that also electrons represent a channel to extract energy from the BH.
 For less-extreme spins (middle column) this behaviour is less pronounced, but negative-energy positrons are still present at different times, with smaller negative energies matching the smaller BH rotational energy, while no negative-energy electrons appear over the timescale of our simulations.
+Indeed, a preliminary analysis, whose details will be presented in a companion paper~\citep{Camilloni2025b}, indicates that the outogoing power generated via the Penrose process by negative-energy positrons is about $10\%$ of that produced via the BZ mechanism.
 Overall, these results -- including the distinct behaviour of electrons and positrons -- are in good agreement with those presented in Ref.~\cite{Parfrey2019}, where lower asymptotic energies were reported for the positrons and electrons.

 Interestingly, when associating the trajectories of plasmoids with those of the concentrations of the number density (as done in Fig.~\ref{fig:fig2}), such trajectories actually refer mostly to electrons with zero energies at infinity and are surrounded by regions with $\langle e_{+, \infty} \rangle < 0$ or $\langle e_{+, \infty} \rangle > 0$.
 This is particularly clear in the right panel of the top row and suggests that in their propagation plasmoids ``leak'' positrons of either negative or positive energy at infinity.
 This is the case also for the splitting-plasmoids discussed in Fig.~\ref{fig:fig2} and whose locations we report also in the right panel of the bottom row with red circles.
 Also in this case, in fact, the plasmoid trajectory is accompanied by regions of positrons with positive and negative energies.
 While this behaviour is intriguing, simulations with higher-resolution in particle number at extremal spins, that are presently prohibitive, may be needed to reveal the complex relation between plasmoid motion and the production of negative-energy particles.